 Age and TBI

 While a TBI can happen to anyone regardless of age, certain age ranges are more susceptible than others.
 For instance, children up to four years of age, older adolescents up to 19 years old, and adults 65 years and older are the most likely to sustain a TBI.
 In 2012, it was estimated that 329,290 children were treated in U.S. emergency rooms for sports and recreation-related diagnoses of a concussion or TBI.
 Those who are 75 years and older are most likely to be hospitalized long-term or die from a TBI.

 There are several different risk factors associated with brain injury.
 Motor vehicle accidents are the leading cause of death when a TBI is sustained in victims aged 5-24.
 Outside of car accidents, falls that result in a TBI are among the leading causes of death for those 65 and up, while assaults that lead to a TBI are among the leading causes of death for children.

 What to do Following a Traumatic Brain Injury

 After a brain injury occurs, it is incredibly important for victims to seek medical attention.
 While some may not be aware they have suffered a TBI until they display symptoms like headaches, confusion, drowsiness, etc., it’s best to err on the side of caution, as the effects of a TBI can worsen over time if left untreated.
-Additionally, if it is believed that the TBI was caused as a result of a car accident, faulty product, or another person or company’s negligence, victims should consult with an attorney.
+Additionally, if it is believed that the TBI was caused as a result of a car accident, faulty product, or another person or company’s negligence, victims should consult with a Houston brain injury attorney.